ami-iit/yarp-device-ethercat-cia402/doc/protocol_map.md

 ## Summary
 Concise reference of the EtherCAT objects the device uses, where they are mapped, and how they are interpreted.
 Use this as the single source for indices, types, and meanings.

-## Scope
-- Audience: users and developers configuring or integrating the device
-- Covers: PDO entries, SDOs touched at init/run, and unit conversions
-- Excludes: encoder mounting and feedback selection logic (see related docs)

 ## Quick reference

 ### RxPDO (master → slave)